nikspyratos/investec-sdk-php/README.md

 - Letting us know if it works, any issues you run into, etc.
 - Make a PR with working tests for an API matching the existing testing style, using PestPHP
 - Make a PR updating the [Documentation](DOCUMENTATION.md) with usage guides for the remaining endpoints

+Other TODOs:
+- Re-evaluate how token handling and scopes are done in this package - Especially with Saloon's updates.

 ## Changelog